251027-Java/Kenneth_Donovan_Shara_GithubWorkshop/haiku.md

 Hello World!
-To the black cat's moon
+Did you ever think
-Have you ever seen the yellow duck
+That the girl from the far moon
-And the way he walks
+Would see his flowers